Ramish93/MS3/README.md

 * the idea of the project is concieved by using the technologies learnt and trying to applying them in a realistic world app with easy userinterface and easy navigation.
 CV producer is a web-app which will take user input and convert it into cv pdf.
 * My Mentor, **Nishant Kumar**, for his guidance, help and advising me to understand what kind of design is better for user.
-* Tutor Support, for their efforts support, all the time and great atitude.